 Smart contract data is self-contained and stored in a way that is optimized for building blocks, not reading data.
 That means it's extremely difficult to gain a global view of activities on a blockchain smart contract system, and attempting to query this data is costly and slow.
 Efficient storage is the only way a blockchain can create a verifiable record of transactions with validation that's self-contained, without requiring any trusted third party to validate.

-VulcanizeDB allows users to approach smart contract data with relational database Postgres.
-By ingesting live blockchain data and exposing it in an approachable toolset, users can observe and interact with Ethereum smart contracts in a direct way.
+Vulcanize sought to create an efficient solution that empowers users to query activity stored on a blockchain and gain a global view of overall activity.
+VulcanizeDB allows users to index smart contract data in a SQL database.
+By ingesting live blockchain data and exposing it using a familiar toolset, users can observe the state of Ethereum smart contracts in a direct way.

 8th Light partnered with Vulcanize to create a suite of Golang tools and libraries for extracting, decoding, and transforming EVM smart contract data.